 - Use child safety plugs in all electrical outlets.

 Chen P, Bukhman AK.
 Electrical and lightning injuries.
 In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 10th ed.
 Philadelphia, PA: Elsevier; 2023:chap 130.

 Cooper MA, Andrews CJ, Holle RL, Blumenthal R, Aldana NN.
 Lightening-related injuries and safety.
 In: Auerbach PS, Cushing TA, Harris NS, eds.
 Auerbach's Wilderness Medicine.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 5.

 Sheridan RL.
-Medical Aspects of Trauma and Burns.
-In: Goldman L, Schafer AI, eds.
+Medical aspects of trauma and burns.
+In: Goldman L, Cooney KA, eds.
 Goldman-Cecil Medicine.
-26th ed.
-Philadelphia, PA: Elsevier; 2020:chap 103.
+27th ed.
+Philadelphia, PA: Elsevier; 2024:chap 97.